How Enamel Protects Your Teeth

 Brush your teeth gently.
 Scouring teeth with a hard-bristled toothbrush can damage enamel.

 Follow directions when using teeth-whitening products.
-They can be bad for your teeth if used improperly or too often.
+They can be bad for your pearly whites if you use them the wrong way or too often.